sqlwatch/docs/index.md

 >Appropriate index maintenance must in place in order to make sure table size is not being bloated over time.

+## Large Environments

+There is no limit on how many servers can SQLWATCH monitor.
+It has been deployed in environments with over 3000 servers and due to its decentralised design, there are no "how many servers can the monitoring server monitor" concerns.

+In large environments, it is advisable to create more than one central repository: one or more for Production, one for QA, DEV etc. Instead of putting everything into one bucket, think about how you would like to report and monitor your environment.
+Perhaps more than one repository for production servers of different regions or cities, applications, use case, departments etc.

+In large and busy environments or in environments where space is a concern the following collectors can be disabled to limit the amount of data collected:
+- Index Statistics and Histograms
+- Long Queries

+Furthermore, retention can be decreased to 1 or 2 days, or central repository deployed to offload data from remote instances.
+Please use the Top Tables report in SQL Server Management Studio to get an idea which tables are growing exponentially.

 ## About the Project
 SQLWATCH is being made with :heart: by [Marcin Gminski](https://github.com/marcingminski) since 2018